B1Z0N/derivas/README.md

 * `Log` - acts just like `Math.Log`, takes two parameters and one is optional
 * `Der` - takes expression and symbol to take derivative on.

+# Exceptions

+All exceptions are located in `Derivas.Exception` namespace.

+* DvBaseException - base exception class for the project

+* DvSymbolMismatchException - symbol value not supplied during calculation

+* DvDerivativeMimatchException - no derivative rule for this expression

+* DvNotEnoughArguments - wrong number of arguments passed to the operator

 # Utility

 Some useful features to help you using the library.